If you’re looking to ensure your wedding budget stretches as far possible, than today’s blog will be the perfect read

-As a multi-award-winning wedding planner working across East Anglia (including Norfolk, Suffolk, Cambridge & Essex), it’s my job to help my wedding planning clients get married within their wedding budget!
+As a multi-award-winning wedding planner working across the UK, it’s my job to help my wedding planning clients get married within their wedding budget!
 Let’s face it, getting married is expensive, and if not properly managed, wedding budgets can rapidly spiral out of control!

 Whether you’re just getting your wedding plans underway or your big day is rapidly approaching, the chances are you have some sort of fantastic, colour coded, all-singing, all-dancing spreadsheet or software to help you keep track of your wedding budget.